assistant-ui/xpm/README.md

-# xpm - Universal Package Manager CLI
+# xpm - Universal Package Manager Wrapper

 `xpm` is built for those who work across multiple projects with different package managers.
 You can use `xpm` instead of `npm`/`yarn`/`pnpm`/`bun`. `xpm` invokes the right package manager for you.
 Additonally, it installs package dependencies if you forgot to do it.